 Information collected enables the Province to:

-• Highlight and understand climate leadership at the community level by including local government and Modern Treaty Nations emissions, resilience and climate action performance data:
+- Highlight and strengthen understanding of climate leadership at the community level by sharing local government and Modern Treaty Nations emissions, resilience and climate action performance data through: